Big Brother: Reindeer Games: Future appearances

 In 2024, Josh Martinez competed on The Challenge 40: Battle of the Eras.
-Martinez competed on the second season of the Telemundo reality TV series Los 50.
+Martinez competed on the second season of the Telemundo reality television series Los 50.

 In 2025, Xavier Prather competed on season one of The Anonymous.
 Britney Haynes and Danielle Reyes competed on season three of The Traitors US.
 Martinez competed in season one of Destination X. Taylor Hale competed in The Amazing Race 38.

+In 2026, Martinez competed on the sixth season of La casa de los famosos.